Manhattan Beach, CA dental care can help you prevent gum disease and stay healthy

 What is the oral systemic connection?

 You’ve probably heard of the oral systemic connection and wondered exactly what it is.
-This is a medical term, meaning that the mouth (oral cavity) and body (system) are connected.
+This team suggests that the mouth (oral cavity) and body (system) are connected.
 It’s not just a matter of physical structure, as in the mouth is literally part of the body.
 It is also a matter of health.
 Your oral health is part of, and connected to, your whole health in ways that science is just beginning to understand.

 to schedule an appointment at Manhattan Beach Dental Solutions.